 \subsection{Designing Clinical Trials: Traditional Versus Preventative}

 Clinically, HD is characterized by progressive motor dysfunction, cognitive decline, and loss of functional independence.
 Numerous pharmacological, psychiatric, and behavioral treatments have been proposed for HD patients, but none so far have been approved for delaying or stopping disease progression.
-However, several studies are in progress and one has shown promise in its human trials to reduce Huntington disease progression \cite{UCL2025_AMT130}.
+However, several studies are in progress and one has shown promise in its human trials to reduce HD progression \citep{UCL2025_AMT130}.
 Another focus is on palliative care and improving quality of life, but treatments remain limited.
-Chorea, characterized by involuntary movements, is the only HD symptom with an approved pharmacological treatment \cite{OlmedoSaura2025}.
+Chorea, characterized by involuntary movements, is the only HD symptom with an approved pharmacological treatment \citep{OlmedoSaura2025}.
 Approved symptom treatments and recent clinical breakthroughs further highlight the need for early intervention.
 Risk stratification models are key to designing preventative clinical trials and identifying patients before symptoms manifest, allowing for potential interventions to have the most effect before irreversible symptoms and damage are incurred.

 Traditionally, clinical trials for HD recruit patients who have already received their clinical diagnosis, and are thus displaying severe motor, cognitive, and functional impairment.
-This recruitment strategy allows for shorter trials and increases the likelihood of detecting treatment effects, which are both desirable traits to trial coordinators \cite{Langbehn2020}.
+This recruitment strategy allows for shorter trials and increases the likelihood of detecting treatment effects, which are both desirable traits to trial coordinators \citep{Langbehn2020}.
 However, this approach has a major limitation: By the time of diagnosis (and thus trial recruitment), neurological damage is irreversible and therapeutic interventions may be ineffective.
 Moreover, neurodegenerative diseases like HD progress slowly for decades prior to clinical diagnosis.
 Thus, trials that only recruit subjects after their clinical diagnosis could fail to detect interventions that impact the disease's early stages.

-Given these limitations, researchers have begun to shift clinical trial focus to patients with \emph{prodromal} HD, that is, those who have not yet been diagnosed but are genetically guaranteed to develop the disease \cite{Rubinsztein2016, Langbehn2020}.
-These studies, called \emph{preventative clinical trials}, aim to slow or stop symptom development and thus delay or prevent the clinical diagnosis of a patient with HD.
+Given these limitations, researchers have begun to shift clinical trial focus to patients with prodromal HD, that is, those who have not yet been diagnosed but are genetically guaranteed to develop the disease \citep{Rubinsztein2016, Langbehn2020}.
+These studies, called \emph{preventative clinical trials}, aim to slow or stop symptom development and thus delay or prevent a patient's clinical HD diagnosis.